 Address: 530 South Frontage Road East

-The Gerald R. Ford Amphitheater is an incredible place to see a concert or performance of any kind.
+The Gerald R. Ford Amphitheater is an incredible place to see a concert or performance.
 This 2,656 outdoor amphitheater hosts events throughout the warmer months and is one of the most beautiful venues in the entire nation.
-It also plays host to the popular Vail Dance Festival, a two-week dance event held every summer.
+It also hosts the popular Vail Dance Festival, a two-week dance event held every summer.

 Whether you sit in the pavilion or on the grassy lawn, you’ll be surrounded by mountains and pine forests, and you may even see some hawks or eagles fly by during the performance to check it out.

 Check the venue’s schedule to see who is playing while you’re in town, but even if you’re not a fan of him, her, or them, go anyway.
-This place is a bucket list venue for music fans all over the nation, so take advantage of it when you can.
+This place is a bucket list venue for music fans nationwide, so take advantage of it when you can.

 See Related: Best Midwest Festivals Worth Traveling To

 Shopping & Accommodations in Vail

 There are two “villages” in Vail – Vail Village and Lionshead.
 There are also a few other neighborhoods on the outskirts of Vail that you may hear mentions or may consider for accommodations: West Vail, East Vail, and Cascade.